wilsonism/geo741/syllabus.md

 ## IV.
 Format

 This course will be composed primarily of discussions and in-class activities.
 Students will also be required to schedule, attend, evaluate, and report on one lower-division and one upper-division undergraduate class session during the term.
-Unless otherwise announced, class meetings will occur via Zoom.

 ## V. Required Texts